 Some breastfeeding advocacy groups and organizations, like the La Leche League, or the Sears family, argue that nipple confusion could be why a baby will cling to your breast instead of reaching for a bottle when it’s offered.
 Nipple confusion is the idea that the physical process of sucking on a bottle is different enough from sucking on a breast that it’s not always a transferable skill.
 While the World Health Organization’s guidelines for breastfeeding back up the idea of nipple confusion, though, it isn’t a universally accepted theory.

-Another reason Baby could decide not to accept a bottle-nipple, either out of nowhere after months of successful bottle use or just out of hand when you first introduce it, is because they can – Baby has reached the point where he can make decisions, and when that happens, he often chooses the breast over the bottle.
-There’s a good chance he prefers the physical closeness and snuggles of breastfeeding, as well as the growing awareness that he has the power to refuse things.
-In fact, one of the most popular pieces of advice for how to coax a reluctant baby towards the bottle is to have it fed to him by someone other than his mother, to the point where she might have to leave the room or even the house, so Baby doesn’t feel like he is settling for the bottle when fresh breast milk is just across the room away from him.
+Another reason Baby could decide not to accept a bottle-nipple, either out of nowhere after months of successful bottle use or just out of hand when you first introduce it, is because they can – Baby has reached the point where they can make decisions, and when that happens, they often choose the breast over the bottle.
+There’s a good chance they prefer the physical closeness and snuggles of breastfeeding, as well as the growing awareness that they have the power to refuse things.
+In fact, one of the most popular pieces of advice for how to coax a reluctant baby towards the bottle is to have it fed to them by someone other than their mother, to the point where she might have to leave the room or even the house, so Baby doesn’t feel like they are settling for the bottle when fresh breast milk is just across the room away from them.

 Babies who reject bottle feeding can often be convinced to give it a shot eventually.
-What’s evident about the ways you can try to make that happen is that the bottle rejection, more than anything, is generally about the way Baby misses being close to you when he eats.
-If you’re having trouble convincing him to settle for a less-loved bottle, though, consider trying to make the jump straight from breast to sippy or other small plastic cup.
+What’s evident about the ways you can try to make that happen is that the bottle rejection, more than anything, is generally about the way Baby misses being close to you when they eat.
+If you’re having trouble convincing them to settle for a less-loved bottle, though, consider trying to make the jump straight from breast to sippy or other small plastic cup.